theammir/kickstart-modular.nvim/README.md

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is a fork of [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim), tweaked for my personal needs.*

 A starting point for Neovim that is:

 * Small
 * Modular
 * Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.

 ## Installation